 If there are tables that start with

-pre_drop_but if you don't see them being removed, then verify the access credentials to your object storage like S3
+pre_drop_but if you don't see them being removed, verify the access credentials to your object storage like S3

-If you have multiple instances of the Data Plane, each table dump will be inside a specific folder named after the
+If you have multiple instances of Data Plane, each table dump will be inside a specific folder named after the

 If you have access to RudderStack Enterprise, you already have a visualization of the RudderStack server metrics at your disposal for tracking the health of your server.

-Check if the number of
+Ensure that the number of

-jobsDB tables are not always increasing.
+jobsDB tables is not increasing.

-Verify that Server mode is "normal"
+Verify that the server mode is normal.